folke/persistence.nvim/README.md

 # 💾 Persistence

-**persistence** is a simple lua plugin for automated session management.
+**Persistence** is a simple lua plugin for automated session management.

 ## ✨ Features